 Distance of Siddhivinayak of the Siddhatek: 229KM

-The Temple is opened daily from 5:30 AM to 10 PM.
+The Temple is open daily from 5:30 AM to 10 PM.

-The attractive Prince Rukmangad denied sage Vachaknavi’s better half Mukunda’s illegal call, and was reviled to experience the ill effects of infection.
-Mukunda was fulfilled by Indra who beguiled her as Rukmangad and she bore a kid by name Grutsamad.
+The attractive Prince Rukmangad denied sage Vachaknavi’s better half Mukunda’s illegal call and was reviled to experience the ill effects of infection.
+Mukunda was fulfilled by Indra who enchanted her as Rukmangad and she bore a kid by the name Grutsamad.

-The symbol faces the east, has its trunk to the left and has been in the consistent organization of an oil lamp – said to be continuously starting around 1892.
+The symbol faces the east, has its trunk to the left, and has been in the consistent organization of an oil lamp – said to be continuously starting around 1892.
 There are four elephant icons on four sides of the temple.
 The corridor is 8 feet by 8 feet.
-The dome is 25feet high and is golden at the top.
-The dome has plans of cobra.
+The dome is 25 feet high and is golden at the top.
+The dome has plans of the cobra.

-Here temple are permitted to offer their tribute and appreciation personally pay their homage and respects to the icon.
+Here temples are permitted to offer their tribute and appreciation personally and pay their homage and respects to the icon.
 They are permitted in the prompt area of this icon to play out their requests.

-The temple is found three kilometers off the Mumbai-Pune roadway close to Khopoli (80 km from Pune), and is accordingly nearest to Mumbai city.
-Karjat Railroad Station, Karjat on Mumbai-Pune rail route is 24 km from this spot and 6 km from Khopoli.
+The temple is found three kilometers off the Mumbai-Pune roadway close to Khopoli (80 km from Pune) and is accordingly nearest to Mumbai city.
+Karjat Railroad Station, Karjat on the Mumbai-Pune rail route is 24 km from this spot and 6 km from Khopoli.